kamailio/kamailio-wiki/docs/tutorials/security/kamailio-security.md

 ### Pike

 The pike module tracks the number of SIP messages per source IP address, per period.
-Pike is a very easy to add to your config:
+Pike is very easy to add to your config:

     loadmodule "pike.so"